The Lord Speaks to Samuel

 Way to Introduce the Story:

 Collect a number of items that can be used to make a noise (alarm clock, mixer, hammer and nails, razor, crinkled paper, whistle, etc.) Sit behind a partition or somehow conceal the items while you make the sound.
 You could also yawn or clap.
 Let the children guess what the sound is.
-Discuss what it would be like if you heard one of these sounds in your sleep.
+Discuss what it would be like to hear one of these sounds in your sleep.
 Would it wake you up?
 Would you be frightened?
 “In today’s story, we are going to learn about a time when Samuel heard something during the night.
 It was a voice.”

 top